- Course Type: Undergraduate

 The School of Law is committed to making available to students the option of taking a module from outside its discipline, under the Broad Curriculum programme.
 Students may choose to study modules from a variety of disciplines, not just from the Faculty of Arts, Humanities and Social Sciences.
 See http://www.tcd.ie/Broad_Curriculum.

 In the Junior Sophister (third) year, students have the opportunity to apply to study abroad in a prestigious European university with the EU funded Erasmus programme.
 In addition to exchange programmes in Europe, the School of Law also has bilateral links with leading universities in North America and Australia.
-Our exchange programmes are highly successful, and are a very popular option for a large number of law students each year.
+Our exchange programmes are highly successful, and are a very popular option for law students each year.
 Participating students find that they are hugely enjoyable, academically and culturally rewarding, and a valuable asset to prospective employers.

 A law degree provides the ideal foundation for the aspiring solicitor or barrister.
 However, law offers wider opportunities than professional practice alone, with many graduates finding employment in public administration, business, journalism, accountancy, banking, insurance, politics, foreign affairs, diplomacy and international financial services.